Why should I use a college admission counselor and what value they deliver?

-As we started ideating the idea of “Stoodnt”, we spent significant time researching the market, speaking with parents, college admission counselors in U.S. and studying the changing landscape of college admission process.
-What came as a surprise to us was that large number of students even in U.S. use an external college admission counselor although they have access to school counselors, have a better understanding of U.S. colleges and most probably have parents and family members who have graduated from a U.S. college.
-There is no dearth of information, insights and help, but still use of external admission counselor.
+As we started ideating the idea of “Stoodnt“, we spent significant time researching the market, speaking with parents, college admission counselors in the U.S. and studying the changing landscape of college admission process.
+What came as a surprise to us was that a large number of students even in U.S. use an external college admission counselor although they have access to school counselors, have a better understanding of U.S. colleges and most probably have parents and family members who have graduated from a U.S. college.
+There is no dearth of information, insights, and help, but still, use of external admission counselor.
 Why so?

-As we spoke to parents, college admission counselors and school counselors, we gained number of insights on why parents and students get college admission counseling help during the admission process….all for very good reason.
+As we spoke to parents, college admission counselors and school counselors, we gained a number of insights on why parents and students get college admission counseling help during the admission process….all for very good reason.

 Sharing a few of them with parents who may not be clear on what value an independent admission counselor brings to the admission process.